lalitha145/lalitha145/README.md

 - 🙂 I am **Gen AI** enthusiast and I am currently learning Gen AI and **building projects on Gen AI**

-- 👨‍💻 All of my projects are available at [https://github.com/lalitha145](https://github.com/lalitha145)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/lalitha145)

+- 👯 Proficient with "Java,and Python language"

 - 💬 Ask me about **Java, Python, Datastructures and Algorithms, SQL, Object Oriented Progrmming**